angular/angular/aio/content/guide/schematics-for-libraries.md

 ## Running your library schematic

 After you build your library and schematics, you can install the schematics collection to run against your project.
-The steps below show you how to generate a service using the schematic you created above.
+The following steps show you how to generate a service using the schematic you created earlier.

 ### Build your library and schematics